 This dive trip is also good if you prefer warm water as temperatures throughout the year range between 26°C to 34°C (78°F to 93°F).
 May and August are the best months to encounter the green and hawksbill turtles that lay their eggs on the beaches.

 Where is the Best Place to Stay in Sipadan Islands?

-Nowadays, to be able to go Sipadan diving you are advised to stay somewhere close by and then take a boat to the island.
-Divers traveling to Malaysia and wanting to dive the Sipadan Islands are encouraged to stay in Mabul, Kapalai or in Semporna, where the boat ride is only an hour-long to Sipadan Island.
+Nowadays, to be able to go diving at Sipadan you are advised to stay on neighboring islands.
+Stay in Mabul, Kapalai or in Semporna, where the boat ride is only an hour long.

-Although macro life does exist here, many dive visitors to the Sipadan Islands come to see the larger critters.
-The dive sites around Kapalai and Mabul are better known for macro life and thus perfect for macro photographers.
+Although macro life does exist here, many dive visitors to the islands come to see the larger critters.
+The dive sites around Kapalai and Mabul are better known for macro marine life and thus perfect for macro photographers.